xenserver/xencert/docs/xenserver-xencert-guide.md

 The certification tests validate a specific storage type and need to be run for all storage types separately to certify against all the types (lvmoisci, lvmohba and nfs).

-### XenCert usage explained
+### Shared storage certification kit usage explained
-XenCert is controlled using the ./XenCert script.
+Shared storage certification kit is controlled using the ./XenCert script.
 Its usage is described below:

     ./XenCert –h